dayflower/p5-Validator-Procedural/README.md

 Validator::Procedural is yet another validation module.

+THIS MODULE IS CURRENTLY ON WORKING DRAFT PHASE.
+API MAY CHANGE.

 # MOTIVATION FOR YET ANOTHER VALIDATION MODULE

 There are so many validation modules on CPAN.
 Why yet another one?